 While Photos is streamlined and zippy compared to iPhoto, its stripped-down approach can be confusing.
 PowerPhotos takes some of the shock out of Photos for OS X by helping bridge the gap between old and new.
-Fat Cat Software’s app offers assistance in migrating iPhoto libraries, managing multiple Photos libraries, and a different way of viewing images and videos.
+Fat Cat Software’s app offers assistance in migrating iPhoto libraries, managing (and merging) multiple Photos libraries, and offers a different way of viewing images and videos.
 It’s more flexible, to be sure.

 When launched, PowerPhotos shows—under an Operations listing—Migrate iPhoto Libraries, which can also be selected later from the File menu.
 This lists all iPhoto libraries that it can find via Spotlight; you can add others manually.

 The migrate operation lets you manage creating Photos-compatible libraries without babysitting the Photos app, and shows progress and errors.
 It can also migrate several libraries from the same interface instead of requiring multiple iterations of quitting and launching Photos with the right key held down.

 Since the debut of the classic Mac OS System 1.0 in 1984, the Finder has been an indispensable hub of the graphical user interface experience.
 Despite many improvements over the year—most radically with OS X in 2001—the core functionality of Apple’s Finder remains largely the same, despite efforts to improve upon the experience even today.

 Commander One is a Mac application written entirely using Apple’s new Swift programming language that provides an alternative to the Finder.
 The main window is split into dual panes that can be used to act upon files and folders in multiple locations at once.
 Similar to popular applications like ForkLift, the free version works with local and network drives for search, preview, and other file operations, including the ability to rename files during copy and move.
 (Try that with the Finder and let me know how it works out for you.)